-• The Company has a \$6,000 convertible debenture entered into with DRAG in 2015 which was originally due on March 22, 2017.
+- The Company has a \$6,000 convertible debenture entered into with DRAG in 2015 which was originally due on March 22, 2017.
 The debenture bears interest at 4.0% per year, payable quarterly in arrears.
-The debenture (including any accrued and unpaid interest) may be converted by the holder, at their option, into common shares of Almonty at an exercise price of \$1.45 per share.
+The debenture (including any accrued and unpaid interest) may be converted by the holder, at their option, into common shares of the Company at an exercise price of \$1.45 per share.
 On the original issue of the debenture, the Company estimated the liability and equity components as \$5,833 and \$167 respectively, which amount has been fully accreted.
-Accretion expense relating to this debenture was \$157 during the year ended September 30, 2017 (2016 - \$312).
-During the year ended September 30, 2017, the maturity date was extended to March 22, 2019.
-All other terms remain unchanged.
+During the year ended September 30, 2017, the maturity date was extended to March 22, 2019, and all other terms remain unchanged.
 The extension of the term of the loan was not considered an extinguishment of the original loan and, as a result, the debt is carried at its original carrying amount and no gain or loss was recognized.
-In connection with the loan extension, the Company issued 1,206,574 common shares to settle \$422 of unpaid interest on this loan and recognized a gain of \$129 on settlement of this interest.
+In connection with the loan extension, in fiscal 2017, the Company issued 1,206,574 common shares to settle \$422 of unpaid interest on this loan and recognized a gain of \$129 on settlement of this interest. - Woulfe has an unsecured convertible debenture with a balance of \$524 as of December 31, 2017 (September 30, 2017 \$509), including accrued interest, which is due on demand and accrues interest at 12% per annum.
+The \$350 principal portion of the loan, previously convertible into Woulfe shares, became convertible into 313,173 Units of the Company after the acquisition of Woulfe; each Unit is comprised of one common share of Almonty, and one common share purchase warrant which may be exercised for a period of two years from the date the debt is converted, to acquire one common share of Almonty for \$1.12.
+The equity component of the debenture had been fully accreted prior to the acquisition of Woulfe (Note 19).

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2017 and 2016
+Notes to the Interim Condensed Consolidated Financial Statements For the Years Ended September 30, 2017 and 2016 (Unaudited)